N5GEH/n5geh.platform/README.md

 ![Overview of the core generic enablers of fiware](docs/figures/Grafana.png)

-The data is stored under the fiware-service "test" and the device was created with the entity type "sensor".
+In this example, the data is stored under the fiware-service "test" and the device was created with the entity type "sensor".
 This leads to the table name *"mttest"."etsensor"*.
 The timestamp is saved in the variable *time_index* and the temperature in the variable *temperature*.
 Adapt your settings according to your data and enjoy.

 ***
 ## Security

-This tutorial does not cover authentication for fiware services or Grafana.
+This tutorial does not cover authentication for databases, fiware services or Grafana.
 This setup should run behind a firewall and no ports on your host system should be exposed to the outside world before you apply security measures.
 A suggestion of latter are shown in other tutorials, like [How to route and secure your applications](https://github.com/N5GEH/n5geh.tutorials.route_and_secure_applications)
 ***